shawalli/shython/README.md

 # Shython
-Shython extends the default Python intereter (available via the 'code' module) to add some extra features, as described below.
+Shython extends the default Python interpreter (available via the 'code' module) to add some extra features, as described below.

 ## Buffers
 An annoyance I've always had with the interpreter is building out classes and methods.
 They are generally entered one line at a time.
 Once the class/method is complete, the